 While distance education has existed long before the advent of the internet, online education ultimately owes its existence to advanced internet technology.
 Both forms of learning are designed to lend flexibility to the students.
 But distance learning provides a much lesser scope of active student participation and accountability than an online one.

 In its initial stages, online teaching methods were used along with regular classroom sessions.
 Yet today, you can pursue complete courses and obtain a degree through online platforms at the comfort of your home.
-For the very first time, the online portals have started offering UGC-approved programs.

 Further pushed by the COVID-19 scenario, the government authorities are encouraging greater digitisation of education.
 Online education is expected to grow as the digital gap reduces, and internet penetration rises across the country.
 But how are online courses overcoming these limitations posed by distance learning?
 Given below is an overview of the prominent differences between distance education and online education:

-So, the online/distance courses that fulfil these rules are considered equivalent to the corresponding full-time programs.
+The online/distance courses that fulfil these rules are considered equivalent to the corresponding full-time programs.
 This recent step has paved the way for a new advanced model of learning in addition to regular and distance modes.